 Research Lab Rotation (elective, DER661-662-663): This elective course will be offered in all three semesters in the first year.
 Thesis Path students will elect to take this course during the first year.
 Students will rotate through 1-3 research labs to explore a variety of potential topics for thesis.
 Thesis path students are required to take at least 1 lab rotation (1 credit) prior to their lab selection for thesis by the end of 2nd semester.
 Non-thesis path students will have the option to take this elective course as an opportunity to get hands-on experience in laboratory research and learn research techniques.

-Thesis (DER700): A 6-credit research thesis course will be required for students who choose M.S.
+Thesis (DER700): A 6 (or more) credit research thesis course will be required for students who choose M.S.
 Thesis track.
-Research work will be performed in fall semester in the second year.
-For timing reasons, students will choose a mentor’s lab by the end of the second semester and select a thesis proposal after rotation through 1-2 prospective mentors’ labs.
+Research work will start in fall semester in the second year.
+Students will choose a mentor’s lab after rotation through 1-2 prospective mentors’ labs.
 Students will be required to provide a proposal to a thesis committee drawn from members of program faculty.
-The majorit)’.’ of these mentoring faculty are members of the UM Graduate Faculty with a track record of graduate level teaching, research funding, and/or have (had) graduate students in their labs.
-The thesis proposal should be written such that the data collection will be completed within one semester.
+The majority of these mentoring faculty are members of the UM Graduate Faculty with a track record of graduate level teaching, research funding, and/or have (had) graduate students in their labs.
 Mentors will provide support for students with necessary reagents, supplies, and equipment, etc. needed for completion of the thesis project.
 The committee will monitor the student closely and will also identify an alternate lab, should the project did not make satisfactory progress within first two months.
 The committee will also evaluate by the end of the first year prior to the start of thesis work to determine if students have spent time rotation with prospective mentor’s lab, evaluated the prospect of a project, and worked towards defining and completing a thesis project.
 A thesis requires an oral defense and a written paper evaluated and approved by the thesis committee convened for that purpose.
 The oral defense is open to the university community and the public.
 The student should distribute the thesis paper to the thesis committee for preliminary approval at least 10 days prior to the oral defense.
 The written paper should be of quality to be submitted for publication as first author or a co-author.
 Students may request to extend the length of thesis work and/or later date of thesis defense with the approval of the thesis committee and the program committee.